JacobWeisenburger/swudata/README.md

-# Star Wars Unlimited Card Database
+# Star Wars Unlimited Database

 Please feel free to use this database for any purpose you like.